eembc/mlmark/README.md

 **ImageNet ILSVRC 2012**

-For ILSVRC 2012, visit [this link](http://www.image-net.org/challenges/LSVRC/2012/nonpub-downloads) and download the the "Validation Images", which is a 6.3GB archive.
+~~For ILSVRC 2012, visit [this link](http://www.image-net.org/challenges/LSVRC/2012/nonpub-downloads) and download the the "Validation Images", which is a 6.3GB archive.
 After uncompressing this archive, navigate to `mlmark/datasets/ILSVRC2012` and link (or copy) the dataset folder to `images`.
-The contents of `mlmark/datasets/ILSVRC2012/images` should now be all of the `.JPEG` files.
+The contents of `mlmark/datasets/ILSVRC2012/images` should now be all of the `.JPEG` files.~~

+ILSVRC is only available by requesting access and agreeing to their terms.
+More information for obtaining ImageNet datasets can be found [here](https://www.image-net.org/download.php).

 TIP: To avoid duplicating the files and taking up drive space, it is preferrable to link to the files rather than copy them